Professional Doctorate in Health Research

-The DHRes draws on the expertise of the researchers within Centre for Research in Primary and Community Care (CRIPACC), the Health and Human Research Institute to which it belongs, and the University as a whole.
+The DHRes draws on the expertise of the researchers within Centre for Research in Public Health and Community Care (CRIPACC), the School of Health and Social Work to which it belongs, and the University as a whole

-The 6-year research programme is delivered combining residential blocks, study days, and regular supervision over three phases.
+The 5-year research programme is delivered via a combination of residential blocks, study days, and regular supervision over three phases.

-Phase One (Years 1 and 2) comprise 4 x 3 residential day blocks in each year for discrete guided learning areas (see below).
+Phase One (Years 1 and 2) comprise 3 x 3 residential day blocks in each year with guiding learning (see below) and regular supervision meetings.
 Students explore theoretical constructs and literature which shapes their research direction.

-Phase Two (Years 3 and 4) comprise 4 x 3 residential day blocks in each year for discrete guided learning areas (see below).
+Phase Two (Years 3 and 4) Year three comprises 3 x 3 residential day blocks for guided learning (see below) and regular supervision meetings.
 Students secure research permission to commence fieldwork.
 Year four comprises 3 study days to encourage students to present and discuss individual research progress in a supportive group environment, alongside regular supervision meetings.